SciML/Catalyst.jl/docs/src/catalyst_functionality/example_networks/basic_CRN_library.md

     k₃, CP --> C + P
 end
 ```
-Below, we perform a simple deterministic ODE simulation of teh system.
+Below, we perform a simple deterministic ODE simulation of the system.
 Next, we plot both:
+- The concentration of the substrates and the product.
 - The concentration of the catalyst and the intermediaries.
-- The concentration of the substrates and the product.

 In two separate plots.
 ```@example crn_library_cc
 using OrdinaryDiffEq, Plots
 u0 = [:S₁ => 1.0, :C => 0.05, :S₂ => 1.2, :S₁C => 0.0, :CP => 0.0, :P => 0.0]
 tspan = (0., 15.)
-ps = [:k₁ => 10.0, :k₂ => 5.0, :k₃ => 100.0]
+ps = [:k₁ => 5.0, :k₂ => 5.0, :k₃ => 100.0]

 # solve ODEs
 oprob = ODEProblem(cc_system, u0, tspan, ps)